eurompi/eurompi.github.io/_pages/program.md

 [schuchart]:## "The Message Passing Interface (MPI) standard has long been a cornerstone of parallel computing, enabling multi-threaded processes to communicate effectively.
 However, integrating multi-threading with MPI is not as straightforward as it might seem.
 MPI must function optimally in a multi-threaded environment, which requires robust thread support.
 The description provided by MPI about how multiple application threads may interact with MPI forms a contract for guarantees that applications can rely on and that implementations must provide, and vice versa.
 We find that the definitions regarding multi-threaded behavior provided by MPI are imprecise, which leads to differing interpretations and potential over- or undercommitment of computational resources in order to provide their perceived semantics.
 We provide an analysis of relevant parts of the MPI standard dealing with multi-threading and provide proposals for definitions of concurrency, conflicts, and race conditions, which we hope will clarify the guarantees that are part of the contract between MPI multi-threaded applications and implementations."

+[rouson]:## "An evolving language is forever a new language even when it's the world's first widely used programming language.
+Viewed from the perspective of parallel and accelerator programming, Fortran 2023 is simultaneously a senior citizen, a young adult, a teenager, and a toddler -- depending on whether one focuses on the whole language or on the parallel features' invention, standardization, and implementation in compilers.
+This talk will provide an overview of the two feature sets that Fortran programmers can use for parallel programming: multi-image execution for Single Program Multiple Data (SPMD) programming with a Partitioned Global Address Space (PGAS) and 'do concurrent' for loop-level parallel and accelerator programming.
+The talk will highlight the international public/private partnerships that are co-developing these features in the LLVM Flang compiler, the current main branch of which supports multi-image execution and automatic loop parallelization on central processing units (CPUs) by translation to OpenMP with work towards automatic offloading to graphics processing units (GPUs) under way.
+The talk will highlight the latest developments in open-source software that Berkeley Lab (co-)develops to both support and use the new features in high-performance computing (HPC) and artificial intelligence (AI)."

 | Start | End   | Session |
 |-------|-------|---------|
 | 8:30  | 9:00  | Registration & Coffee |